vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 200 LOKAMANYA TILAK

-the Prosecuting Counsel shrank into insignificance be- fore the towering personahty of Mr. Tilak."
+the Prosecuting Counsel shrank into insignificance be###fore the towering personahty of Mr. Tilak."
 It was a nice discourse on the law of sedition both Indian and English ; and though Mr. Tilak did not succeed in convincing the Judge and the majority of the Jurors,